dataGriff/MyGymDB/readme.md

 * Create a folder called import
 * Create a folder called Tables in the import folder

 * Right-click the import/Tables folder and add a table called Sex.
-The script for this can be found in the TemplateScript folder beginning with 03a_.
+The script for this can be found in the [TemplateScripts](https://github.com/griff182uk/MyGymDB/tree/master/MyGymDB/TemplateScripts) folder beginning with 03a_.
 * Build your project and see the table in the localdb in SQL Server Object Explorer.
 * Publish your project to the development location.